olin/studentgovernment/student_government_bylaws.md

 #### Section 9.
 Special Elections.

-Given the importance of all Student Government positions being filled, Special Elections occur over an abbreviated timeline compared to normal elections and therefore occur over one week.
-Nominations are open for at least 48 hours.
-Normal campaigning occurs during Special Elections.
-A the end of the week, the polls are open for 24 hours and follow the same voting procedures as normal elections.
-Students elected to a position through a Special Election take office immediately upon election.
+Special Elections are held using the same week-long format as Regular Elections except they only occur as necessary and students elected to a position through a Special Election take office immediately upon election.

 #### Section 10.
 Transition.